 Learning and teaching

-For every hour spent in classes you will be expected to complete further hours of independent study.
-Your individual study time could be spent preparing for, or following up on formal study sessions; reading; producing written work; completing projects; and revising for examinations.
+For every hour spent in classes, students will be expected to complete further hours of independent study.
+The individual study time could be spent preparing for, or following up on, formal study sessions, reading, producing written work, completing projects, and revising for examinations.

-Independent study will foster in you the ability to identify your own learning needs and determine which areas you need to focus on to become proficient in your subject area.
-This is an important transferable skill and will help to prepare you for the transition to working life.
+Independent study will help identify individual learning needs and determine which areas need more focus.
+This is an important transferable skill and will help to prepare students for the transition to working life.

-Tuition fees for Home and EU students
+Tuition fees for Home and EU students2019/20 Academic Year

-Full time £10,100
+Full time £10,764

-Tuition fees for International students
+Tuition fees for International students2019/20 Academic Year

-Full time £17,950
+Full time £20,003